 RECONCILIATION AT all saints

 Fr.
 Wilson and Fr.
-Chad are available to hear confession private appointment.
+Chad are available to hear confession by private appointment.

 This Sacrament of Reconciliation is often called the: